menu

 Sphere is a card whose power level is heavily influenced by synergy.
 If there aren't many enchantments worth playing at the time it falls by the wayside, but when there are, it can be extremely powerful.
 There is a reason that Propaganda, despite seven printings, is still a $4 uncommon.

-Sphere of Safety typically reads like a one-sided Magus of the Moat against many Commander decks, and it is often a very important card in the decks that play it.
+Sphere of Safety typically reads like a one-sided Moat against many Commander decks, and it is often a very important card in the decks that play it.
 It was reprinted in Commander 2016, but that isn't really a mass reprint, as it only came in the Stalwart Unity deck.

 The biggest risk to this card is that its demand is almost exclusively from Commander, so any mass reprint will likely kill the value, thanks to Commander decks only ever needing one copy.